gamma-opt/pyDecisionProgramming/docs/N-monitoring.rst

 :math:`high` and :math:`low` are referred to as 1 and 2.
 The same applies for the action states :math:`yes` and :math:`no`, they are states 1 and 2.
-The :python:`pdp.Diagram.Paths` class allows us to iterate over the subpaths of specific nodes.
+The :python:`dp.Diagram.Paths` class allows us to iterate over the subpaths of specific nodes.
 In these paths, the states are referred to by their indices.
-Using this information, we can easily iterate over the information states using the :python:`pdp.Diagram.Paths` class and enter the probability values into the probability matrix.
+Using this information, we can easily iterate over the information states using the :python:`dp.Diagram.Paths` class and enter the probability values into the probability matrix.

 .. code-block:: Python

    x, y = np.random.random(2)
-   for path in pdp.Diagram.Paths([2]*N):
+   for path in dp.Diagram.Paths([2]*N):
        forticications = [fortification(k, a) for k, a in enumerate(path)]
        denominator = np.exp(b * np.sum(forticications))
        X_F[(0, *path, 0)] = max(x, 1-x) / denominator